nrfconnect/sdk-nrf/doc/nrf/gs_testing.rst

 |application_sample_definition|

-Follow the instructions in the testing section of the application documentation to ensure that the application runs as expected.
+Follow the instructions in the testing section of the application's documentation to make sure that the application runs as expected.

 Information about the current state of the application is usually provided through the LEDs or through UART, or through both.
-See the user interface section of the application documentation for description of the LED states or available UART commands.
+See the user interface section of the application's documentation for description of the LED states or available UART commands.

 .. _putty: